 Items to buy ahead of time for your daily park bag:

 PONCHOS- At home, you can get a cheap poncho at Walmart for $1.00 in the camping department.
 At Disney, they are roughly $10.00.
 HUGE difference in price there!

 We usually take a big ziploc bag to put our wet ponchos in when we are done with them, then when you get back to the hotel just hang them up to dry out and repack them for

 Rides you will want ponchos for are Splash Mountain at Disneyland and Grizzly Run at California Adventure.

 Be sure to check the weather a day or two before you leave, this way you can prepare better for when it rains.
-The worst thing you could possibly do is spend all this money on a trip to Disney old to spend it at the hotel when it’s raining.
+The worst thing you could possibly do is spend all this money on a trip to Disneyland to spend it at the hotel when it’s raining.
 Disney does not close down most of their rides even in the rain.
-So keep on truckin and with your ponchos on, do a little dance in the rain!
+So, keep on truckin with your ponchos on and do a little dance in the rain!